3 Easy steps to get started with Bluebeam Drawings

 After you click on Settings, you’ll see an Invite button in the upper right.

 In the next dialog, click ADD and enter the email address of the person you want to invite.
-You also have the option to include a custom message to the invitees.
-To control user permissions, click on the Project Settings tab (image above).
+You also have the option to include a custom message to the invitees and to control user permissions, click on the Project Settings tab (image above).

 That’s your 3 Easy steps to get started with Bluebeam Drawings!